-General; Creation of 2022 Restructuring Property; Irrevocability
+General; Creation of 2023 Restructuring Property; Irrevocability

-The 2022 Restructuring Bonds will be issued pursuant to Financing Order No. 6.
-Financing Order No. 6 permits the Issuer to issue, in one or more series, additional restructuring bonds in an aggregate amount not to exceed \$8 billion less the original principal amount of the restructuring bonds previously issued pursuant to the Securitization Law (the "Order Cap").
-Financing Order No. 6 authorizes: (a) the creation of the 2022 Restructuring Property, (b) the sale of the 2022 Restructuring Property by the Authority to the Issuer, (c) the imposition, billing and collection of the 2022 Restructuring Charges on, to and from the Customers in the Service Area, (d) the issuance and sale of restructuring bonds in an aggregate principal amount not to exceed the Remaining Authorized Amount, (e) the use by the Issuer of the proceeds from the sale of the 2022 Restructuring Bonds to pay the purchase price of the 2022 Restructuring Property and the Upfront Financing Costs, and (f) the use by the Authority of the proceeds of the sale of the 2022 Restructuring Property to facilitate the purchase, redemption, repayment, or defeasance of the Refunded Debt.
-The Securitization Law required the Authority to submit Financing Order No. 6 to the PACB for its approval.
-The PACB approved Financing Order No. 6 on May 18, 2022.
-The PACB has no authority to reconsider Financing Order No. 6.
-Pursuant to the Securitization Law, Financing Order No. 6 became irrevocable, final and non-appealable on June 17, 2022.
+The 2023 Restructuring Bonds will be issued pursuant to Financing Order No. 7.
+Financing Order No. 7 permits the Issuer to issue, in one or more series, additional restructuring bonds in an aggregate amount not to exceed \$8 billion less the original principal amount of Prior Restructuring Bonds (the "Order Cap").
+Financing Order No. 7 authorizes: (a) the creation of the 2023 Restructuring Property, (b) the sale of the 2023 Restructuring Property by the Authority to the Issuer, (c) the imposition, billing and collection of the 2023 Restructuring Charges on, to and from the Customers in the Service Area, (d) the issuance and sale of restructuring bonds in an aggregate principal amount not to exceed the Remaining Authorized Amount, (e) the use by the Issuer of the proceeds from the sale of the 2023 Restructuring Costs, and (f) the use by the Authority of the proceeds of the sale of the 2023 Restructuring Property to facilitate the purchase, redemption, repayment, or defeasance of the Refunded Debt and to pay System Resiliency Costs.
+The Securitization Law required the Authority to submit Financing Order No. 7 to the PACB for its approval.
+The PACB approved Financing Order No. 7 on May 18, 2022.
+The PACB has no authority to reconsider Financing Order No. 7.
+Pursuant to the Securitization Law, Financing Order No. 7 became irrevocable, final and non-appealable on June 17, 2022.

-Under Financing Order No. 6, the Servicer has the right to impose, bill and collect (on behalf of the Issuer) 2022 Restructuring Charges, which right is included in the 2022 Restructuring Property sold to the Issuer.
-As provided in the Securitization Law, Financing Order No. 6 is irrevocable and is not subject to modification or termination, and acknowledges that the State of New York has pledged not to take or permit any action that limits, alters or impairs the value of the 2022 Restructuring Property or, except as required by the true-up adjustment mechanism, reduce, alter or impair the 2022 Restructuring Charges that are imposed, billed or collected for the benefit of the Bondholders, any assignee, and any Financing Parties until all principal of and interest on the 2022 Restructuring Bonds, all other Ongoing Financing Costs, and all amounts to be paid to an assignee or Financing Party under certain agreements entered into in connection with the 2022 Restructuring Bonds are paid or performed in full.
+Under Financing Order No. 7, the Servicer has the right to impose, bill and collect (on behalf of the Issuer) 2023 Restructuring Charges, which right is included in the 2023 Restructuring Property sold to the Issuer.
+As provided in the Securitization Law, Financing Order No. 7 is irrevocable and is not subject to modification or termination, and acknowledges that the State of New York has pledged not to take or permit any action that limits, alters or impairs the value of the 2023 Restructuring Property or, except as required by the true-up adjustment mechanism, reduce, alter or impair the 2023 Restructuring Charges that are imposed, billed or collected for the benefit of the Bondholders, any assignee, and any Financing Parties until all principal of and interest on the 2023 Restructuring Bonds, all other Ongoing Financing Costs, and all amounts to be paid to an assignee or Financing Party under certain agreements entered into in connection with the 2023 Restructuring Bonds are paid or performed in full.

-Concurrent with the adoption of Financing Order No. 6, the Authority adopted, and the PACB approved, the Additional Restructuring Financing Orders authorizing the issuance of additional Restructuring Bonds in an amount not to exceed the Order Cap (inclusive of the Prior Restructuring Bonds and the 2022 Restructuring Bonds, when, as and if issued).
+Concurrent with the adoption of Financing Order No. 7, the Authority adopted, and the PACB approved, the Additional Restructuring Financing Orders authorizing the issuance of additional Restructuring Bonds in an amount not to exceed the Order Cap (inclusive of the Prior Restructuring Bonds and the 2023 Restructuring Bonds, when, as and if issued).
 Consistent with the Securitization Laws and the other restructuring orders, the Authority intends to issue additional Restructuring Bonds pursuant to the Additional Restructuring Financing Orders.
-See "SECURITY FOR THE 2022 RESTRUCTURING BONDS - Additional Bonds" and "RISK FACTORS - Risks Associated with the Unusual Nature of the 2022 Restructuring Property - LIPA intends to sell additional Recovery Property and the Issuer intends to issue additional Restructuring Bonds."
+See "SECURITY FOR THE 2023 RESTRUCTURING BONDS - Additional Bonds" and "RISK FACTORS - Risks Associated with the Unusual Nature of the 2023 Restructuring Property - LIPA intends to issue additional Restructuring Bonds" in this Official Statement.

-Collection of 2022 Restructuring Charges; Nonbypassability
+Collection of 2023 Restructuring Charges; Nonbypassability